barathRamashankar02/Movie-scripts-RAG/README.md

         ```

    ## Usage
+   The vector base is already available in this repo, If needed to add more data or create a different vector database look into the ipynb file for the steps.
    1. **Run the application:**
       ```bash
-      python gradio_app.py
+      python simple_gradio_app.py
       ```
+      ```bash
+      python interactive_gradio_app.py
+      ```
-   2. Once the application is running, the application should in your browser if not opened then provided local URL (e.g., http://127.0.0.1:7860) in your web browser.
+   3. Once the application is running, the application should open in your browser if not opened then provide the local URL (http://127.0.0.1:7860) in your web browser.